-- 4.5 Box 15-1, AMA5 (pp382-383) provides definitions of clinical findings used to place an individual in a DRE category.
-The Guidelines provide further clarification of DREII and radiculopathy. - 4.6 The DRE model for assessment of spinal impairment must be used. - 4.7 The ROM method (sections 15.8-15.13 inclusive, AMA5, pp398-427) must not be used. - 4.8 Common developmental findings such as spondylolysis, spondylolisthesis and disc protrusions without radiculopathy occur in 7%, 3%, and up to 30% respectively in individuals up to the age of 40 (AMA5, p383).
-Their presence does not in itself mean that the individual has an impairment due to injury. - 4.9 Cortico-spinal tract damage and cauda equina syndrome must have been diagnosed prior to the assessment by a Neurosurgeon, Neurologist, Rehabilitation Physician or Orthopaedic Surgeon.
-The assessor must be accredited in both the central and peripheral nervous system and the spine to undertake this assessment.

-Cauda equina syndrome is defined in chapter 15, Box 15.1, AMA5 (p383) as "manifested by bowel or bladder dysfunction, saddle anaesthesia and variable loss of motor and sensory function in the lower extremities."
-For cauda equina syndrome to be present, there must be neurological signs in the lower limbs and sacral region.
+- 4.4 Box 15-1, AMA5 (pp382-383) provides definitions of clinical findings used to place an individual in a DRE category.
+The Guidelines provide further clarification of DREII and radiculopathy. - 4.5 The DRE model for assessment of spinal impairment must be used. - 4.6 The Range of Motion method (sections 15.8-15.13 inclusive, AMA5, pp398-427) must not be used. - 4.7 Common developmental findings such as spondylolysis, spondylolisthesis and disc protrusions without radiculopathy occur in 7%, 3%, and up to 30% respectively in individuals up to the age of 40 (AMA5, p383).
+Their presence does not in itself mean that the individual has an impairment due to injury. - 4.8 The cauda equina syndrome is defined in chapter 15, Box 15.1, AMA5 (p383) as "manifested by bowel or bladder dysfunction, saddle anaesthesia and variable loss of motor and sensory function in the lower extremities.".
+For a cauda equina syndrome to be present, there must be bilateral neurological signs in the lower limbs and sacral region.
 Additionally, there must be a radiological study which demonstrates a lesion in the spinal canal causing a mass effect on the cauda equina with compression of multiple nerve roots.
 The mass effect would be expected to be large and significant.
 A lumbar MRI scan is the diagnostic investigation of choice for this condition.